Industry

 Solution

-The final product addressed all four personas through a single, cohesive experience:
+The final product addressed all three personas through a single, and cohesive experience.

 • State, city, zip code, and county-level market data with tiered access